 Who is Responsible for Littering from a Motor Vehicle?

 Littering from motor vehicles can seem like a minor inconvenience, but it poses serious risks to our animals and ecosystem.
 I was admiring the beautiful lupine flowers when I spotted the litter.

-Laws and regulations at both federal and local levels aim to combat this issue, ensuring our roads stay clean and our natural landscapes unspoiled.
+Laws and regulations at both the federal and local levels aim to combat this issue, ensuring that our roads remain clean and our natural landscapes remain unspoiled.

 No Littering Signs: Who is Responsible for Littering from a Motor Vehicle?

-I realized later after my walk that maybe we need some littering signs to let drivers be aware of the fines.
-Would that stop them from lottery from their motor vehicle?
+I realized later, after my walk, that we might need some littering signs to let drivers know about the fines.
+Would that stop them from littering from their motor vehicle?

+Who is Responsible for Littering from a Motor Vehicle?